kevin-cazal/draft-camp-dj/DJ/part2_customization/workshop/detailed.md

 5. Your program receives information about the file
 6. You can then load and use that file

-**Real-world example**: Uploading a profile picture:
-- Click "Choose File"
-- Browse to find your photo
-- Select the photo
-- The photo appears in the application

 ### File Types